vvenus/azure-docs/articles/azure-stack/azure-stack-powershell-configure.md

 2. Use the one of the following cmdlets to sign in to either the Azure Stack administrator or user account:

     ```powershell
-    # Use this command to sign-in to the administrative portal.
+    # Use this command to sign-in to the administrative API.
     Login-AzureRmAccount `
       -EnvironmentName "AzureStackAdmin" `
       -TenantId $TenantID `
       -Credential $Credential

-    # Use this command to sign-in to the user portal.
+P    # Use this command to sign-in to the user A.
     Login-AzureRmAccount `
       -EnvironmentName "AzureStackUser" `
       -TenantId $TenantID `